cah6/analytics-launcher-script/README.md

 # Analytics Cluster Startup Script

-This is a "launcher" script I made for work, mostly to avoid manually performing repetitive tasks for when I want to bring up a copy of our SaaS cluster locally.
+This is a "launcher" script to avoid manually performing repetitive tasks when you want to bring up a copy of our SaaS cluster locally.
 What this does is:
 - call to gradle to build / zip the source code
 - call unzip multiple times, once for each "node" type we want to launch